Links

 Condition Evaluation Examples

-In order to evaluate a Criteria, Ethica breaks it into a set of conditions, evaluates each condition individually, then combines them using logical connectives.
+In order to evaluate a Criteria, Avicenna breaks it into a set of conditions, evaluates each condition individually, then combines them using logical connectives.
 This results in a single True or False value.
 It's best to explain this using an example Survey.
 Assume your study contains a Survey Activity with ID 1, and the Survey contains the following question IDs:

 • Q1_1: Single answer question.
 It contains three answers: Red (A ID: 1), Green (A ID: 2), and Yellow (A ID: 3).